 Do you like homemade pies but hate making homemade pie crust?
 (That’s me!)
 I’ve made a lot of pies over the years, but I’ll admit it’s not one of my favorite things to do.
-I’m always tempted to buy store bought pie crusts when making homemade pie, but it doesn’t have to be hard.
+I’m always tempted to buy store bought pie crusts when making homemade pie.
+With this easy homemade pie crust mix, however, you can have dough ready for several different pies at once.

 This post may contain affiliate links.